Website support terminology

 Benefit: Holler at us in person.

-Google My Business is a free Google listing tool for local businesses and organizations to manage their presence on Google Search and Google Maps.
+Google Business Profile (GBP) (formerly Google My Business) is a free Google listing tool for local businesses and organizations to manage their presence on Google Search and Google Maps.
 That’s the good news.
-The bad news is that GMB changes frequently, and isn’t terribly consistent or intuitive.
+The bad news is that GBP changes frequently, and isn’t terribly consistent or intuitive.
 We’ve been fiddling with it for years and have it pretty much figured out.
 For now.

 Benefit: Make it easier for customers to find your business, understand your story, and get in touch with you.

-Everyone says WordPress is easy to use, edit and manage.
+Everyone says WordPress is easy to use and manage.
 The truth is, it’s not.
 WordPress is complicated, even for experts.
 If you’d like to get some deeper knowledge of the platform but are anxious about going it alone, we can help with some one-on-one instruction.

 Benefit: Get more comfortable using the most popular content management system in the world.